sderosiaux/golb/src/pages/2018-08-10-never-commit-too-early/index.md

 }
 ```

-Typeclasses should have laws (internal & external), tested with Scalacheck generally, such as `Functor` has internal laws about its identity:
+Typeclasses should have laws (internal & external), tested with Scalacheck, such as `Functor` has internal laws about its identity:

 ```scala
 def covariantIdentity[A](fa: F[A]): IsEq[F[A]] =